jorgecarleitao/arrow2/guide/src/high_level.md

 ## Dynamic Array

-There is a more powerful aspect of arrow arrays, and that is that they all implement the trait `Array` and can be casted to `&dyn Array`, i.e. they can be turned into a trait object.
+There is a more powerful aspect of arrow arrays, and that is that they all implement the trait `Array` and can be cast to `&dyn Array`, i.e. they can be turned into a trait object.
 This enables arrays to have types that are dynamic in nature.
 `ListArray<i32>` is an example of a nested (dynamic) array: